yulesa/glaciers/docs/roadmap.md

 - [ ] Add generalized "function call" decoding to support algorithmic trace decoding.
 - [ ] Create an unnest function.
 - [ ] Document the repository structure to facilitate contributions.
-- [ ] Develop example files to guide new users in using Glaciers.
+- [x] Develop example files to guide new users in using Glaciers.

 ## What did you get done this week:

+### 2025-01-10
+- Added support for CSV files, PR in review.
+- Debugged and fixed event_values.
+Fixed Byte values formating as hex strings.
+- Started an example notebook for the project.

 ### 2025-01-03
 - Added a config file and allow users to modify Glaciers' execution parameters.